UPDATE: This online virus scan post was originally published on 16 June 2018 and updated on 14 September 2020.

 Thankfully, it’s not all doom-and-gloom.
 The Canadian Communications Security Establishment (CSE) recently released an open-source malware detection and analysis tool to help businesses screen incoming email for malware, thereby better protecting themselves against attack.

-Those who suspect their websites might already be infected should opt for the Express plan.
+Those who suspect their websites might already be infected should opt for GoDaddy’s Express Malware Removal.
 Simply enter the name of your website, request a cleanup, identify the potential malware problems you’ve encountered and then provide your FTP or sFTP credentials so the team can get to work.
 GoDaddy will analyze all your files, implement necessary changes and deliver a clean, malware-free website.

 If one pass doesn’t get everything, GoDaddy will come back and do it again — for free — until your site is safe.